Volkswagen Touran review - Engines, performance and drive

 Around town, the Touran feels wide but Volkswagen has kitted the MPV out with plenty of driver aids to make urban manoeuvring easier.
 Other safety features such as wide orange blind spot indicators are a nice touch compared to the usually subtle icons found in the Ford C-MAX, for example.

-Two TDI diesel units and a pair of petrol options make up the engine offerings for the Touran range.
-The entry point to the range is the 1.0 TSI turbo three-cylinder, which replaced the older 1.2 TSI turbo four.
-It's an engine seen throughout the VW range, and here it makes 113bhp and comes with a six-speed manual gearbox.
+Previously, two TDI diesel units and a pair of petrol options made up the engine offerings for the Touran range.
+The entry point to the range was the 1.0 TSI turbo three-cylinder, which replaced the older 1.2 TSI turbo four.
+It's an engine seen throughout the VW range, and here it makes 113bhp and came with a six-speed manual gearbox.
 It's a decent performer with more mid-range grunt than the older 1.2, but it’s much better suited to smaller Volkswagen Group products than this one-and-a-half-tonne MPV.

-If you're going to be using the Touran to transport lots of people or luggage, then one of the diesels is a better choice.
+If you're going to be using the Touran to transport lots of people or luggage, then seeking out a lightly used diesel could be a better choice.
 Our pick is the 1.6 TDI, which matches the 1.0 TSI by making 113bhp, but has more torque.
-It has a six-speed manual as standard, or there's an optional seven-speed DSG, and it’s available in S, SE and SE Family trims, with the latter being our pick.
+It came with a six-speed manual as standard, or an optional seven-speed DSG, and was available in S, SE and SE Family trims, with the latter being our pick.

-The 2.0 TDI used to come in 150 and 190 guises, but now there's just the lower 148bhp version offered.
-That's no bad thing, because this engine is a great workhore that's found in a wide variety of other VW Group models.
-Like the 1.6 TDI, it comes with a six-speed manual as standard and a seven-speed DSG is offered as an option.
+The 2.0 TDI used to come in 150 and 190 guises and the 148bhp version was a great workhorse that's found in a wide variety of other VW Group models.
+Like the 1.6 TDI, it came with a six-speed manual as standard and a seven-speed DSG was offered as an option.

 In this review